Covid-19 vaccine does not alter DNA

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: After almost a year of unprecedented devastating blow to the global health, economic and social systems by Covid-19, the WHO has approved Pfizer-BioNTech vaccine for emergency authorization use.
+KARACHI: After almost an year of unprecedented devastating blow to the global health, economic and social systems by Covid-19, the WHO has approved Pfizer-BioNTech vaccine for emergency authorization use.

 Several other countries are opting for locally produced vaccines.
 The WHO recommended Pfizer-BioNTech vaccine in late December and emphasized on their universal coverage.
 It has also allowed the Unicef and Pan American Health Organisation to distribute the vaccine to poor countries.